-An effective sponsor relationship can reward you with immense confidence and support to build a successful career.
+Working with a sponsor can reward you with immense confidence and support to build a successful career.
 But, says Foo, for this to be possible you need to be intentional.

 “Express intention to mentors and sponsors who you think will be able to provide support and navigational ideas to you and indicate the cadence that you’d like to meet them.
 And when you meet them, express the outcome that you’d like to achieve so that your mentors are clear, your sponsors are clear, and they will be able to guide you better.”

 Sponsorship often develops by senior staff reaching out to you, so it’s important to build meaningful relationships with your leaders early on.
 Megan Smith advises that you never ‘self-censor’ who you connect with as you move along your career.